nwstephens/meetup-UofA/README.md

-# Scientific computing with GPUs
+# Introduction to scientific computing with GPUs

+*Contains notebooks, code, and slides*

-## Topics introduced
+## Topics

 1. RAPIDS and CUDA-X for drop-in GPU-accelerated libraries
 2. CuPy and Numba for GPU accelerated Python code
 3. torch, reticulate, and cuda.ml for running GPU's with R

-## Tools, libraries, and frameworks used:
+## Tools, libraries, and frameworks used

 * [RAPIDS](https://rapids.ai/)
 * [CUDA-X](https://developer.nvidia.com/gpu-accelerated-libraries)